 Sorry.
 This form is no longer available.

-The new version 1.2 of the OpenRTB Dynamic Native Ads API Specification is in public review.
+The public review period for version 1.2 of the OpenRTB Dynamic Native Ads API Specification ended on May 17, 2017.
 Some of the added features include support for third-party ad serving, dynamic creative optimization (DCO), privacy flags, and new event tracking options.
-Please review and send your questions or any feedback to [email protected] by May 17, 2017.
+If you have questions or comments, please contact [email protected]

 Download the OpenRTB Native 1.2 Draft for Public Review